godfat/rubyqc/README.md

 Basically, `RubyQC::API.check` would merely take the arguments and generate the instances via `rubyqc` method.
-Here the generated array could be viewed as `([Fixnum]*100).rubyqc`, meaning that we want an array which contains 100 random instances of Fixnum.
+Here the generated array could be viewed as `([Integer]*100).rubyqc`, meaning that we want an array which contains 100 random instances of Integer.

 As you can see, here actually `rubyqc` is an instance method of Array, and it would recursively call `rubyqc` for all elements of the array,